 - Other areas can fit cameras, other miscellaneous camera equipment, wires, and even food.

 - Overall, there are 2 spaces on the sides, one space for laptops on the front, an opening at the top for miscellaneous equipment and the back which holds the model and it’s controller and batteries.

 I’ve literally hiked with this thing on my back and opened it up several times throughout a single hike to take the model out, fly it, put it back and move to my next destination.

-I’ve also taken it with me on at least one major road trip where I basically had it in the passenger seat waiting to be used.
+2) I’ve also taken it with me on at least one major road trip where I basically had it in the passenger seat waiting to be used.
 If I hit the brakes or some turn causes the backpack to fall, I’m not worried at all, it’ll keep the model protected well enough.

-Besides the bag handles you put around your shoulders, there is also a seat belt like handle you can strap across your waist so it doesn’t bounce around if you’re on a motorcycle, bicycle or jumping around somewhere.
+4) Besides the bag handles you put around your shoulders, there is also a seat belt like handle you can strap across your waist so it doesn’t bounce around if you’re on a motorcycle, bicycle or jumping around somewhere.

-Another cool thing about it is that it has a flat bottom so when you put it down, it will stand vertically on it’s own.
+5) Another cool thing about it is that it has a flat bottom so when you put it down, it will stand vertically on it’s own.
 This is good for situations where you need to put the bag on dirty ground and it will ensure only the bottom part of it gets dirty/wet.